queenmcsteve/e-commerce-back-end/README.md

 ## Description:

 This project is the backend for an e-commerce site, using Express.js and Sequelize to interact with a MySQL database.
+This project was completed as part of the ESMT coding bootcamp.

 ## User Story